EARTH WATER SKY Residency

 The artist has a set fee for two months of 5000 Euros per month.
-In addition, all travel, accommodation and subsistence are covered for that period on a fixed budget, except for joining a field trip.
+In addition all travel, accommodation and subsistence are covered for that period on a fixed budget.

-At the end of the residency, the artist will be invited to bid for a 26,000 Euro production budget to make an art work inspired by the Ice Memory project and interactions with the scientists.
+At the end of the residency, the artist will be invited to bid for a 26,000 Euro production budget to make an art work inspired by their research into wind and their interactions.
 This final work and the results will be exhibited at Science Gallery Venice and potentially elsewhere.
-As well as the Ice Memory team, the artist will work closely with the initiator of the project, the Producer and Curator Ariane Koek who was the founder of the Arts at Cern programme and was Science Gallery Venice’s first director.
+As well as Craig Martin, the artist will work closely with the initiator of the project, the Creative Producer and Curator Ariane Koek who was the founder of the Arts at Cern programme and was Science Gallery Venice’s first director.

 The Jury sessions will take place shortly after the end of the submission deadline.
 The selected artist will be informed immediately after the Jury decision has been reached.
-You should be reachable via e-mail by end of January/beginning of February to provide further documents and to discuss further proceeding.
+You should be reachable via e-mail January/beginning of February to provide further documents and to discuss further proceeding.

-The Jury’s decision will be final, and the artist will be expected to take up their residency in 2019 any time between April-December.
+The Jury’s decision will be final and the artist will be expected to take up their residency in 2020 any time between April-December.
 The residency may be split into a maximum of 4 parts if needed and only if agreed by the residency partners.